majek/idea/site/2012-06-17-full-text-search/main.md

 A search engine for Twitter presents a unique set of constraints.
-Traditional full-text search engines assume that index once created won't be changed, updating it is expensive by design.
-Twitter use case requires something opposite - adding items to the search must happen instantly and cheaply.
+Traditional full-text search engines assume that index once created won't be changed, updating is expensive by design.
+Twitter use case requires something opposite - adding items to the index must happen instantly and cheaply.

 I wondered if it's possible to have:

-* a full-text search engine
+* a basic full-text search engine
 * able to update indexes in real-time
 * horizontally scalable with regard to both data retrieval and indexing speed